It’s time to solve the access to justice problem

 I can promise you that old school lawyers are going to end up fighting any kind of innovation you do.
 I’ve experienced it since day one with ClearWay Law.

-Alistair Vigier is the CEO of ClearWay Law, an online law firm in Canada.
-The management company is currently trying to raise seed funding.
+Alistair Vigier is the CEO of ClearWay Law, an online marketplace for legal services.
+Our company is currently trying to raise seed funding.
 You can learn more about us by seeing our videos.